Content & Model Designer

 Jess L'Esperance

 I thrive in the in-between space, where the problem is still being defined and the stakes of getting it right are highest.
-That's where I do my best work, especially around 0 to 1.
+That's where I do my best work, especially at 0 to 1.

-In my experience, most model quality problems are actually design problems and they happen upstream.
 I partner closely with researchers, engineers, PMs, and policy teams to get alignment on what good looks like before anyone writes a single instruction.
+In my experience, most model quality problems are actually design problems, and they happen upstream.

+Every output is a signal.
+Every eval cycle is an opportunity to get sharper, together.
 I hold a high bar for what we ship: responses that are helpful, factual, and trustworthy aren't a nice-to-have, they're the whole point.

 Latest essay